QuanTaz – A Vaporous Super Jupiter

 Because QuanTaz emits such intense heat from the interior, QuanTaz is known for cataclysmic atmospheric activities.
 Fierce monumental storms and hurricane-force winds encircle the planet .
 The storms have become more intense and violent and powerful over millions of years as QuanTaz continues to emit more heat.

-QuanTaz is home to a unique ghostlike life form that inhabits the atmosphere.
+QuanTaz is home to a unique mysterious ghostlike life form that inhabits the upper atmosphere.